bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 The intuition here is that in earlier iterations this will behave much like SGD stepping towards a local minimum because the large gradient overcomes the noise.
-In later iterations with a small :math:`\epsilon_t`, the noise dominates and the gradient plays a much smaller role resulting in each iteration bouncing around the local maxima via a random walk (with a bias towards the local minimum from the gradient).
-Additionally, in between these two extremes, the algorithm should vary smoothly.
+In later iterations with a small :math:`\epsilon_t`, the noise dominates and the gradient plays a much smaller role, resulting in each iteration bouncing around the local minimum via a random walk (with a bias towards the local minimum from the gradient).
+Additionally, in between these two extremes the algorithm should vary smoothly.
 Thus with carefully selected hyperparameters, you can *effectively* sample from the posterior distribution (more on this later).